Children of Cork farmer who died by suicide at family grave ask sufferers to seek help

 “We wanted to do something different to keep ourselves occupied during lockdown.
 We wanted to be productive.
 We wanted to do something together because we are impulsive and creative.”

-Mr McCarthy is survived by his wife Ann and children Anna, Thomas, Rachel and Niall.
+Mr McCarthy is survived by his wife Ann and children Anna, Thomas, Rachel and Niall, along with surviving triplet Gus and other siblings.
 The family has asked for donations to be made to Pieta House.

 Donations can be made at www.pieta.ie